pdjr-build/firmware-factory/spudpole/modctl/README.md

 The module uses an M12 circular female 5-pin industrial connector for NMEA connection.
-Any standard compliant N2K drop cable will allow the module to be connected to a host an NMEA bus through the usual T-connector.
+Any standard compliant N2K drop cable will allow the module to be connected to a host NMEA bus through a T-connector.

 ### (2) Status LEDs
 The three status LEDs labeled PWR/TX, W0 and W1 are modulated to provide